wduquette/molt/molt-book/src/embed/molt_value.md

 And in fact, a `Value` can contain any Rust type that supports the `Display`, `Debug`, and `FromStr` types via the `Value::from_other` method.
-Such types are called "external types in the Molt documentation set.
+Such types are called "external types" in the Molt documentation set.

 ## Cloning Values